In this article, Clive from cardcollector.co.uk shares his expert advice on how to profit from finding your old childhood Pokémon cards.

 Often I feel that letting that go for the sake of some cash isn’t worth it.

-But there are of course exceptions.
+But there are, of course, exceptions.
 If they really don’t mean that much to you, or you potentially hold something of significance, selling your old cards can make a lot of sense, especially in today’s financial climate.

 So let’s get into it…